diegozalez/java-to-arduino/README.md

 alt="Video demostration" width="240" height="180" border="10" /></a>
 <!-- This is the link for a video demostration http://www.youtube.com/watch?feature=player_embedded&v=dNsjPK-1Aoc-->

-If you want to make this first you need to have a java ide, i recoment eclipse since is the one i use and you need the arduino ide from the harware poin you also need any kind of arduino with serial usb communication as many RGB LED's neopixel, i use this ones from  adafruit <a href="https://www.adafruit.com/products/1426">e </a>
+If you want to make this first you need to have a java ide, i recoment eclipse since is the one i use and you need the arduino ide from the harware poin you also need any kind of arduino with serial usb communication as many RGB LED's neopixel, i use <a href="https://www.adafruit.com/products/1426">this ones from adafruit </a>